 Explore the Belgian Fine Art Scene

 Comic book arts and casual street murals are Brussels’ most accessible forms of art history and culture.
 But that’s just the beginning!
 A serious art lover would be delighted to explore the Royal Museums of Fine Arts of Brussels.
-These six museums display over 20,000 works including paintings, sculptures, and drawings from the beginning of the 15th Century until today.
+These six museums display over 20,000 works, including paintings, sculptures, and drawings from the beginning of the 15th Century until today.

-Of these light, museums, the Oldmasters Museum has an excellent collection of Flemish primitive paintings.
+- Of these light museums, the Oldmasters Museum has an excellent collection of Flemish primitive paintings.

 Check out the Musical Instruments Museum

 The Musical Instruments Museum isn’t another stuffy museum with endless paintings and tiny text.
 This museum comes to life!
 Even the exterior of this museum is impressive.
-It’s housed in a mid 19th Century department store (another example of the Art Nouveau style).
+It’s housed in a mid-19th-century department store (another example of the Art Nouveau style).

-The Musical Instruments Museum in Brussels is world-renowned for their collection of 8,000 musical instruments.
-Only, some 1,000 of them are on display.
-The museum also features a concert hall, a library, and an awesome rooftop restaurant.
+The Musical Instruments Museum in Brussels is world-renowned for its collection of 8,000 musical instruments.
+Only some 1,000 of them are on display.
+It also features a concert hall, a library, and an awesome rooftop restaurant.
 The rooftop at the Musical Instruments Museum is one of the hidden gems of Brussels.
 It boasts breathtaking views.

 Sample Belgian Chocolate

 Initially, pralines were used by apothecaries to disguise the bitter taste of medicines.
 Over time, pralines transformed the way chocolate was enjoyed all across Europe.
-They are the reason that we buy a “box of chocolates” for our sweethearts on Valentine’s day.
+They are the reason that we buy a “box of chocolates” for our sweethearts on Valentine’s Day.

-If you are looking elevate your chocolate experience in Brussels, you must sign up for a chocolate workshop.
+If you are looking to elevate your chocolate experience in Brussels, sign up for a chocolate workshop.
 These are available at Planete Chocolat and Chocolissimo & Zaabär.
 You’ll see first hand how pralines are made & you’ll sample some fresh ones as well.
 Another way to experience the excitement of Belgian Chocolate is to visit the Chocolate Museum — Choco-Story.

 Comic Book Walk

 Then it is time to explore more outdoor areas in Brussels for your 2-day itinerary.
 As you start to explore the streets of Brussels, you can’t help but notice the enchanting cartoons charmingly displayed on every other street corner.

-Comic books share an important place in the early 20th Century history of Brussels, and Belgium.
-The most famous of these comics include the Smurfs and the Adventures of Tintin.
-In years since their debut, these stories were translated in over 70 languages and have sold over 200 million copies!
+Comic books share an important place in the early 20th-century history of Brussels and Belgium.
+The most famous of these comics include The Smurfs and The Adventures of Tintin.
+In years since their debut, these stories were translated into over 70 languages and have sold over 200 million copies!

 Although, you don’t have to visit the Comic Strip Museum to immerse yourself in Brussels comic book art.
-Walk over to some of the most iconic wall murals.
+Walk over to some of the most iconic murals.
 I recommend Victor Sackville, Olivier Rameau, and Tintin.
-There are all within a few blocks of Grand Place.
+They are all within a few blocks of Grand Place.
 If you want to discover more comic murals while exploring the city, this Brussels Tourist Map includes all of the top-rated pieces you’ll love.

-Stroll through the Royal Galleries of St. Hubert
+Stroll the Royal Galleries of St. Hubert

-No visit to Brussels is complete without a stop to this glamorous & historic location.
+No visit to Brussels is complete without a stop at this glamorous & historic location.
 The Royal Galleries of St. Hubert were one of Europe’s first shopping malls.
-They were part of a 19th Century gentrification project meant to clean up murky swamplands and attract ladies of leisure.When it was first built, the Royal Galleries of St. Hubert contained a theater, shopping spaces & fancy cafes.
+They were part of a 19th-century gentrification project meant to clean up murky swamplands and attract ladies of leisure.When it was first built, the Royal Galleries of St. Hubert contained a theater, shopping spaces & fancy cafes.
 Stroll through the Galleries today, and you’ll notice that not much has changed.
 The windows continue to display luxury goods, pralines from chocolate shops, and relaxed cafes.

 It’s important to note the unique architecture within the Galleries.
-The repetition of arches, pillars, and windows create a sense of length and depth.
-Also, the impressive fish-scale, arched, glass ceiling allows light to flood in while each wall is ordained with marble.
+The repetition of arches, pillars, and windows creates a sense of length and depth.
+The impressive fish-scale, arched glass ceiling allows light to flood in while each wall is ordained with marble.

 Visit the Grand Place

-- This is a 2.5 – 3 hour tour that gives you a great introduction to the history of Brussels while also getting you acquainted with some of the top tourist attractions.
+- This is a 2.5 – 3-hour tour that gives you a great introduction to Brussels’ history while also getting you acquainted with some of the top tourist attractions.
 If you are traveling solo, free walking tours are great ways to meet people and get locals’ recommendations.

 Try Belgian Beer

 Belgium, especially Brussels, is the perfect place to drink beer!
 If you haven’t tried Belgian beer, you haven’t experienced Brussels culture.
-Belgian Beer Culture isn’t just colloquially known, it’s been added to the UNESCO list of Intangible Cultural Heritage of Humanity.
+Belgian Beer Culture isn’t just colloquially known.
+It’s been added to the UNESCO list of Intangible Cultural Heritage of Humanity.
 Many Belgian beers are produced in microbreweries.
 This is why Belgium has more diverse brewing styles than any other beer-producing region.

 In Brussels, beer has long since been an important part of everyday life.
-Beer making in Belgium has been seen in history as early as 3 and 4 AD.
+Beer-making in Belgium has been seen in history as early as 3 and 4 AD.
 During parts of Medieval history, beer was safer to drink than water.

-We recommend you check out the Delirium Cafe for your sample of Belgian beer.
+- We recommend you check out the Delirium Cafe for your sample of Belgian beer.

-You can also visit one of the many microbreweries and sample local ales.
-Check out the Brussels Beer Project, Cantillon Brewery or En Stoemelings Brewery and end the day with this activity.
+- You can also visit one of the many microbreweries and sample local ales.
+Check out the Brussels Beer Project, Cantillon Brewery, or En Stoemelings Brewery, and end the day with this activity.

 Learn About Politics at the Parlamentarium

 Brussels prides itself on being Europe’s political center.
 It’s also home to the European Union’s Parlamentarium.
 This is essentially a museum that documents the history and achievements of the European Union.A visit to the Parlamentarium takes about 90 minutes and includes a self-guided multimedia tour.
 You can experience this in 24 different languages!
 If you are looking for more ways to experience EU culture within Brussels, look no further than Mini-Europe.
-Mini-Europe is a miniature theme park compiled of tiny replicas of famous buildings from EU countries.
-You can check out a mini Eiffel Tower, mini Trevi Fountain and mini Acropolis.
+Mini-Europe is a miniature theme park composed of tiny replicas of famous buildings from EU countries.
+You can check out a mini Eiffel Tower, mini Trevi Fountain, and mini Acropolis.

-Mini Europe is a 20 minute drive or cab ride outside Brussels city center.
+- Mini Europe is a 20-minute drive or cab ride outside Brussels city center.
 You can also get there in about 30-40 minutes by public transportation.

-Visit the famous Atomium
+Visit the Famous Atomium

-The Atomium is another famous landmark that’s located just outside of the city center.It is an incredible structure shaped like iron crystal (if that iron crystal was magnified 165 billion times).
+The Atomium is another famous landmark that’s located just outside of the city center.It is an incredible structure shaped like an iron crystal (if that iron crystal was magnified 165 billion times).
 It was built in honor of the 1958 Brussels World Exposition.
 At that time, it was a massive feat of engineering.

 Gawk at the Brussels Cathedral